How to Use Flashli

-(Flashli will allow a VP series vault that has coreboot (UEFI) to be flashed to AMI.
-If any unit besides VP2410 run in UEFI mode Flashli will not work.)
+(Flashli will allow a VP series and FW4C vault that has coreboot (UEFI) to be flashed to AMI.
+If any unit besides the VP series and FW4C runs in UEFI mode Flashli will not work.)

 - When Booting the Vault press F11 at the Protectli splash screen.